MOPAC-DS/mopacdb/README.md

+# MOPAC DB GitHub Repository

+## About

+The MOPAC DB GitHib repository is a **private** repository that contains information on the structure, access rights, and example Python and R scripts for connecting to the database.

+This repository serves as an empty public facing repository for users to request access.

 ## Request Access

-If you would like to request access to this repository, please open a new issue using [this template](https://github.com/mopac-ds/mopacdb/issues/new?template=request-access.md) and fill out the required information.
+If you would like to request access to this repository, please complete [this form](https://forms.office.com/e/0mM8Ysjqeq).
+Please note that you will require an authenticated Greater London Authority (GLA) email address.

 We will review your request and get back to you as soon as possible.